PHJT003/tex2word/README.md

 # tex2word
 Convert your LaTeX document into Word with R and RStudio, via pandoc!
-In order for the script to work, please make sure to install Pandoc on your machine.
+In order for the script to work, please make sure to install pandoc on your machine - https://pandoc.org/.

 The script was created and tested on Windows 10 OS and converts scientific manuscripts (paper, thesis, etc.) from .tex to .docx.